Pets at Home Executes Share Buyback Plan - TipRanks.com

 Pets at Home (GB:PETS) has released an update.

-Pets at Home Group Plc has conducted a share buyback, purchasing 175,000 Ordinary Shares at prices ranging between 294.20 to 302.40 GBp per share.
-These shares will subsequently be cancelled, leaving a total of 466,467,856 shares in issue and an equal number of voting rights.
-The transaction was executed in line with the company’s previously announced Share Buyback Programme through Deutsche Numis.
+Pets at Home Group Plc has carried out a share buyback operation, purchasing 150,000 of its Ordinary Shares at prices ranging from 293.60 to 300 GBp per share.
+These shares are to be cancelled, which will leave the total number of voting rights in the company at 466,142,856.
+The buyback is part of a previously announced programme and follows the company’s goal to manage its capital structure efficiently.

 For further insights into GB:PETS stock, check out TipRanksâ€™ Stock Analysis page.